 Stiff Upper Lip is the 14th album by Australian band AC/DC released in 2000.
 The album was recorded at The Warehouse Studio in Vancouver, British Columbia and mastered at Sterling Sound … read more

 AC/DC is an Australian rock band formed in Sydney in 1973 by Scottish-born brothers Malcolm and Angus Young.
-Their music has been variously described as hard rock, blues rock, and heavy met…read more
+Their music has been described as hard rock, blues rock, and heavy metal, though… read more

 AC/DC is an Australian rock band formed in Sydney in 1973 by Scottish-born brothers Malcolm and Angus Young.
-Their music has been variously described as hard rock, blues rock, and heavy metal, but the band calls it simply "rock an…read more
+Their music has been described as hard rock, blues rock, and heavy metal, though the band refers to it simply as rock and roll… read more